um-grex/grex-docs/content/english/software/cern-vmfs.md

 Access to the software and data distributed via CVMFS should be transparent to the Grex users: no action is needed other than loading a software module or setting a path.
 However, for accessing the Compute Canada software stack, a module should always be loaded to switch between software environments.

 Grex does not have a local CVMFS "stratum" (that is, a replica server).
 All we do is to cache the software items as they get requested.
 Thus, there can be a delay associated with pulling a software item for the first time, from the Alliance's Stratum 1 (Replica Servers) located at the National HPC sites.
 It usually does not matter for serial programs but parallel codes, that rely on simultaneous process spawning across many nodes, might cause timeout errors.
-Thus, it could be useful to first access the codes in a small interactive job to warm up Grex's local CVMFS cache.
+Thus, it could be useful to first access the codes in a small interactive job, or on a login node, to warm up Grex's local CVMFS cache.

 ## The Alliance's software stack
 ---